unifio/covalence/README.md

       address: 'consul.example.com:8500'
       name: "%{environment}/%{stack}"

+# Workspace
+vpc::workspace: 'blue'                                # Terraform workspace configuration.
+The key is
+                                                      # prepended with the stack name, as the backend
+                                                      # configuration is stack specific.

+## Dependencies
+vpc::deps:                                            # List of paths to files or directories outside
+                                                      # of the module directory that are to be copied
+                                                      # into the working directory of the module during
+                                                      # Covalence execution.
+An example of this would be
+                                                      # an SSH key for cloning a private Terraform
+                                                      # module.
+  - '.ssh'

 # Execution targets
 terraform::vpc::targets:                              # Resource targeting.
 The key is prepended with
                                                       # the module name, as target assignment can be